 Infant monitoring

 As a precaution, monitor that the infant is feeding well, and growing and gaining weight as expected.
-Also monitor for gastrointestinal disturbances, lethargy and irritability.
+Also monitor the infant for potential side effects including diarrhoea, constipation, and irritability.

 Eleven breast fed infants whose mothers were taking atorvastatin (40mg or 80mg daily) or other unspecified statins, were followed up to school age and showed no adverse effects on learning and development.